yass-g9/ALC-Semester-Project-2021/DeepBillBoard/simulation/README.md

 ## Save the created images as a video

-The images created during the simulation can be transforned into a video running the following command.
+The images created during the simulation can be transformed into a video running the following command.

 ```
 ffmpeg -i ./output/img_%03d.png simulation.mp4